 Watch how to make our Healthy Instant Pot Bison Chili (31 seconds):

-We have the 6 quart Instant Pot (it has over 22,000 customer reviews on Amazon with 4.5 stars!
+We have the 6 quart Instant Pot (it has over 22,000 customer reviews on Amazon with 4.5 stars!).

 This recipe is perfect for food prep!
 We portion ours out and when it’s time to eat we mix in quinoa and warm it up!
 You can definitely do meal prep with this recipe in several different ways.
 If you have enough ingredients on hand, I always recommend making multiple or larger batches of chili.
 It’s just so versatile you will want more on hand.

 This healthy Instant Pot Bison Chili recipe is PERFECT for food prep!
 It is made quickly and with minimal clean up in a slow cooker or pressure cooker.